 Traumatic events can be difficult to process and remember for children.
 The brain often stores traumatic memories differently from other memories, which can result in flashbacks and emotional distress or denials of the occurrence of abuse.
 This can make traditional talk therapy challenging, as it can be difficult to verbalize traumatic experiences.
 Protsahan’s feminist approach to healing childhood trauma recognizes the importance of addressing trauma in a holistic manner.
 It acknowledges the interconnectedness of the mind, body, and emotions, and recognizes the role of social, economic and cultural factors in shaping the child’s experiences.

-Art-based therapies such as music, dance, and visual arts are powerful tools that Protsahan uses when doing process work with a child for healing trauma.
+Art-based therapies such as music, dance, and visual arts are powerful tools that Protsahan uses when doing process work with a child for healing trauma, with the unique HEART Model of Healing with Art through interventions centered on Health, Education, Art, Rights, and Technology.
 These playful art modalities provide a safe and non-judgmental space for individuals to express their emotions and experiences with trusted and trained caregivers.
 They also allow children to access and process traumatic memories in a nonverbal manner.
 A feminist approach to healing childhood trauma recognizes the importance of creativity and the arts in the healing process.

 Visual arts, in particular, can be an effective tool for healing trauma.
 Creating visual art can be a cathartic and empowering experience, allowing children to externalize their internal experiences and gain a sense of control over their trauma.
 Art can also be a powerful medium for social and political commentary, allowing children, especially adolescents, to express their experiences of oppression and injustice.